Nikon D5600 versus Canon T6i

 - More modern: Is somewhat more recent (announced 1 year and 9 months after the T6i).

 Reasons to prefer the Canon EOS Rebel T6i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-If the count of relative strengths (bullet points above) is taken as a measure, the D5600 is the clear winner of the match-up (10 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the D5600 is the clear winner of the match-up (10 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D5600 and the T6i in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the D5600 or the T6i handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
+This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D5600 (⇒ rgt)||-||79/100 Silver||4.5/5||4.5/5||4/5||2016||699||latest||check|

 |Canon T6i (⇒ lft)||-||75/100||4.5/5||4.5/5||4.5/5||2015||749||discont.||check|

 |Canon T7i (⇒ lft | rgt)||..||80/100 Gold||4.5/5||..||4/5||2017||749||latest||check|